Ferdinand Marcos Jr sworn in as Philippines president

 Chinese Vice President Wang Qishan and Doug Emhoff, US Vice President Kamala Harris’s husband, were among foreign dignitaries at the swearing-in ceremony.

-The inauguration comes 36 years after an army-backed revolt removed his namesake father from power.
+The inauguration comes 36 years after an army-backed revolt removed his father Ferdinand Marcos Sr from power.

 Activists and survivors of the martial law-era under his father staged protests on the sidelines of the inauguration.
 Thousands of police officers, including anti-riot contingents, Swat commandos and snipers, were deployed in the bayside tourist district for security.